miptleha/cs-xsd-class-generator/README.md

 var content = reader.GenerateClasses(opt);
 ```

-it will output to class:
+run application, it will output to class:
 ```cs
 using Xml;
 using System;